Every day we aim to Make a Difference!

 Whether it's big or small, we do right by our customers, our team, our community and our environment.

-We want all customers to have an amazing experience in New Zealand.
+We want all customers to have an amazing travel experience.
 We know that part of that is playing our part in protecting our beautiful, unique environment for future generations.
-It's also about supporting the local people in the communities we visit, and aiming to become a truely environmentally sustainable company.
+It's also about supporting the wonderful local people who welcome us into their communities and aiming to become a truely environmentally sustainable company.

-We also seek to inspire the Eco-Warrior in each and every one of our passengers to make a difference as they travel in New Zealand and all over the world.
+We also seek to inspire the Eco-Warrior in each and every one of our passengers to make a difference as they travel the globe.

 We continue to strive to Make a Difference in the following ways...